DARIAEngineering/dcaf_case_management/README.md

 ## Next major project milestone: Sharing with other funds

 Major new feature development on this project has more or less drawn to a close.
+Our general administration/maintenance plan is [here](docs/ADMINISTRATION_AND_MAINTENANCE_PLAN.md).
 If you are an abortion fund interested in whether this would work for you, hit us up and let us know!

 ## [Come hang out with us on slack!](https://codefordc.slack.com/messages/dcaf_case_management)